 Master in Teaching Curriculum Room

 We host a collection of teaching tools and reference materials for students in the MiT program.
 It includes teacher's editions of textbooks as well as innovative tools like puppets and games.
 It's also a great place to study.
 You do not need to be in the Master in Teaching program to use these resources!
-Go to the west end of the third floor to check it out.

 Also on the third floor we have a room full of children's and young adult books.
 Evergreen's Children’s Center occasionally displays student projects here as well.